ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Introduction

+By focusing on this widely used structure of jokes, we believe and show that it is required to view and encode each sentence separately and capture the underlying relation between sentences in a proper way.
+As a result, our proposed model for the task of humor detection is based on creating parallel paths of neural network hidden layers, in addition to encoding a given text as a whole.

-Our approach uses BERT model to encode text into a few sentence embeddings which enter into an eight-layered neural network.
-Sentences are separately encoded and fed into parallel hidden layers of neural network to extract mid-level features for each sentence (related to context, type of sentence, etc).
-The final layers combine the output of all previous lines of hidden layers in order to predict the final output.
-In theory, these final layers should determine the congruity of sentences and detect the transformation of reader's viewpoint after reading the punchline.
+In short, the proposed approach initiates by separating the text into its sentences.
+Then, it utilizes the BERT model in order to encode each sentence and the whole text into embeddings.
+Next, the embeddings will be fed into parallel hidden layers of a neural network to extract latent features regarding each sentence.
+The last three layers combine the output of all previous lines of hidden layers to determine the relationship between the sentences to predict the final output.
+In theory, these final layers are responsible for determining the congruity or detecting the transformation of the reader's viewpoint after reading the punchline.

-In addition to proposing an accurate model, we publish a large dataset for the task of humor detection.
-Several existing humor detection datasets combined some formal non-humorous texts with informal humorous short texts.
-Since the two part have incompatible statistics (text length, words count, etc.), it is more likely to detect humor with simple analytical models and without understanding the underlying latent lingual features and structures.
+In addition to proposing a model for humor detection, we curated a large dataset for the binary task of humor detection.
+Previous attempts combined formal non-humorous texts with informal humorous short texts, which due to the incompatible statistics of the parts (text length, words count, etc.) makes it more likely to detect humor with simple analytical models and without understanding the underlying latent lingual features and structures.
+To address this problem, we applied multiple analytical pre-processing steps to trim outlier texts which resulted in a dataset that is statistically similar based on the target class.